Jaehyun: 2016–2018: Debut with NCT

-2019–present: Solo endeavors and acting debut
+2019–2023: Solo endeavors, acting projects, and NCT DoJaeJung

 In October 2019, Jaehyun became one of three hosts for the South Korean music program Inkigayo alongside Minhyuk and Naeun, hosting the show every Sunday.
-On September 4, 2020, it was confirmed that Jaehyun would make his acting debut in the KBS2 drama Dear.
-M, which was to be released in 2021, in the role of Cha Min-ho, a second year student in the Computer Science Department at Seoyeon University.
-The drama was postponed indefinitely for airing after the lead actress, Park Hye-su, was accused of school bullying.
-After nearly two years of delay, the first six episodes of Dear.
-M was released globally on June 29, 2022 through the streaming service Viki.
+On September 4, 2020, it was confirmed that Jaehyun would make his acting debut as Cha Min-ho – a second-year computer science student at Seoyeon University, in the KBS2 drama Dear.
+M, which was to be released in 2021.
+The airing of the drama was postponed indefinitely after lead actress Park Hye-su was accused of school bullying.
+After a nearly two-year delay, the first six episodes of Dear.
+M were released globally on June 29, 2022, through the streaming service Viki.
 Its following episodes were released on July 6, 2022.

 On November 2, 2021, Jaehyun was confirmed to star in a KakaoTV web series, a remake of the 2001 South Korean film Bungee Jumping of Their Own, playing the leading role of Im Hyun-bin.
-On December 9 of the same year, during pre-production, KakaoTV announced the cancellation of the project due to concerns with the LGBT plot from the original film's screenwriter.
+On December 9 of the same year, during pre-production, KakaoTV announced the cancellation of the project due to concerns regarding the LGBT plot from the original film's screenwriter.

 On August 18, 2022, Jaehyun released his first single "Forever Only" as part of NCT Lab.
-"Forever Only" is described as an R&B song featuring lyrics written by Jaehyun.
-It received positive reviews from critics, and debuted at number 14 in the United States' Billboard World Digital Songs and at 120 in South Korea's Circle Digital Chart.
+"Forever Only" was described as an R&B song and featured lyrics written by Jaehyun.
+It received positive reviews from critics and debuted at number 14 on the United States' Billboard World Digital Songs and at 120 on South Korea's Circle Digital Chart.
+On March 9, 2023, Jaehyun was confirmed to debut alongside fellow NCT members Doyoung and Jungwoo in the new fixed sub-unit NCT DoJaeJung.
+They released their first extended play (EP) Perfume on April 17, 2023.

-On March 9, 2023, Jaehyun was confirmed to debut alongside his fellow NCT members Doyoung and Jungwoo in a new fixed sub-unit.
-They are set to release an album in the first half of 2023.
+On July 3, 2023, it was announced that Jaehyun will make his feature film debut in the mystery thriller You Will Die In 6 Hours, based on the Japanese novel of the same name.
+He will portray the lead character Junwoo, starring alongside Park Ju-hyun and Kwak Si-yang.
+On August 8, he released his second solo single "Horizon" under the now-reconstructed NCT Lab.
+The song is described as a romantic R&B/Soul track that Jaehyun wrote and composed.
+It debuted at number 38 on the Circle Digital Chart, as well as at the first and third spots of the BGM Chart and Download Chart, respectively.
+"Horizon" marks Jaehyun's highest-charting solo single in South Korea.